hanwenzhang123/python-note/README.md

 # python-note
-Document the major python concepts I have learned throughout the courses.
+Document the major concepts I have learned throughout the courses.